-The percentage of households with no access to a car has steadily reduced over the past 20 years within Teignbridge.
+Although 76% of household nationally own at least one car, the percentage of households with no access to a car has steadily reduced over the past 20 years within Teignbridge.
 This increase should not, however, be taken as an indication of an increase in the use of the car.